GrahamPaasch/focus-flow/docs/cognitive_bandwidth_router.md

-# Cognitive Bandwidth Router Prototype
+# Cognitive Bandwidth Router - Technical Documentation

-This prototype turns the research brief into runnable scaffolding.
-It focuses on:
+This document provides implementation details for the cognitive bandwidth router prototype.
+For a high-level overview and motivation, see the main README.

+## Design Goals

-1. Capturing lightweight telemetry (keystrokes, pager events, queue depth, calendar blocks) and summarizing operator load.
+1. Capture lightweight telemetry (keystrokes, pager events, queue depth, calendar blocks) and summarize operator load
-2. Translating agent `TaskIntent` events into routed `WorkItem`s through a tunable policy + workflow sink.
+2. Translate agent `TaskIntent` events into routed `WorkItem`s through a tunable policy + workflow sink
-3. Offering configurable context providers and event buses so you can evolve from the in-memory sim to Kafka/Temporal wiring.
+3. Provide configurable context providers and event buses to evolve from in-memory simulation to production infrastructure (Kafka/Temporal)

 ## Package layout